stuhlmueller/webppl-timeit/README.md

 This may print warnings (`npm WARN ENOENT`...) which can be ignored.

-To update to the latest version, run:
+To upgrade to the latest version, run:

-    npm update --prefix ~/.webppl webppl-timeit
+    npm install --prefix ~/.webppl webppl-timeit --force

 ## Usage